TristanThrush/perplexity-correlations/README.md

 ## Estimating optimal per-text weights

-Once you have the bits-per-byte values from a bunch of LLMs on a bunch of texts that you care about, you can organize these values into a NxD numpy ndarray (N=number of LLMs, D=number of texts).
-You also need to get a N-length numpy array which are the benchmark errors on some benchmark (or average of benchmarks) that you care about.
-These errors should range from 0 to 1 and lower should mean better.
+Once you have the bits-per-byte values from many LLMs on a bunch of texts, you can organize these values into a NxD numpy ndarray (N=number of LLMs, D=number of texts).
+You also need to get a N-length numpy array of LLM benchmark errors on some benchmark (or average of benchmarks).
+These errors should range from 0 to 1, and lower should mean better.

 With these numpy arrays, you can use a variety of estimators that our package provides to estimate the optimal weights relating performance and text losses (assuming